unxok/dataedit/README.md

 # Issues I need to open but am too tired and it's 2am

--   [ ] flickering on file changes outside of the editable table
+-   [x] flickering on file changes outside of the editable table
+    -   Fixed, I was doing weirdness with trying to force rerenders prior and that is no longer needed
 -   [ ] can't seem to get table width sized right
--   [ ] dataviewjs blocks (literally from dataview) seem broken now and I don't know why
+-   [x] dataviewjs blocks (literally from dataview) seem broken now and I don't know why
+    -   Looks good now